 Transmissions are complex systems that are absolutely vital to the health and performance of your car.
 Certain maintenance tasks like flushing transmission fluids, replacing filters or changing worn seals can be done on your own if you have the right tools, knowledge, time and patience.
 The best way to avoid problems is to have your transmission serviced regularly by professionals (check your owner’s manual for recommended transmission service milestones).

 Still, the transmission is the most overworked part of any car.
 The more you drive, the more wear and tear it experiences.
-We’ve compiled a list of the 5 most common symptoms car owners should look for.
+Ralph’s Transmission, your transmission repair service in Modesto, compiled a list of the 5 most common symptoms car owners should look for.
 If you are experiencing any of these, you might have a problem with your transmission.

 1. Warning Light